truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 The **System Information** widget displays general information about the SCALE system.
 It includes an option to synchronize the system server time with TrueNAS SCALE time if they get out of sync.
 {{< expand "Click here for more information" "v" >}}
 If installed on customer-provided servers the widget displays a generic TrueNAS image.
 If installed on iXsystems-provided hardware, a picture of the iXsystems hardware displays on the card above the **Check For Updates** button.
-Click on the image to display the **System Enclosure** screen.
+Click on the image to display the **View Enclosure** screen.

 ![DashboardSystemInfoWidgetGeneric](/images/SCALE/22.02/DashboardSystemInfoWidgetGeneric.png "System Information Widget Generic Hardware")